 - Comment 2.
-No statutory language or universally accepted language exists to create a life estate with reserved powers. - Comment 3.
-The use of the word "title" in this standard is not intended to define the extent of the holder's interest.
+Prior to the effective date of 27 VSA Chap 6., no statutory language or universally accepted language exists to create a life estate with reserved powers. - Comment 3.
+The use of the word "title" in this standard is not intended to define the extent of the holder's interest